 - 7a.
 EBAA Med Stds G1.000 Quality Assurance - 7b.
 FDA 21 CFR 1271.160 Establishment and maintenance of a quality program. - 7c.
-FDA Guidance cGTP and Additional Requirements for Manufacturers of Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps) December 2011 - 8.
-Ensure that your QAP has imbedded all FDA regulations, EBAA standards, state requirements or eye bank country's requirements as applicable. - 8a.
-FDA 21 CFR 1271.1(b) What is the purpose of this part Scope - 9.
-The QA system should comprise at a minimum the following programs:
+FDA Guidance cGTP and Additional Requirements for Manufacturers of Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps) December 2011 - 8a.
+FDA 21 CFR 1271.1(b) What is the purpose of this part - Scope - 9.
+The QA system should comprise at a minimum the

-- A. Document Control manages all standard operating procedures (SOPs) and forms for all technical and quality processes.
-The Medical Director, eye bank's Executive Director, and the Quality Manager or designee that oversees the QAP must approve each procedure before is implemented. - Procedures must be established and maintained for all steps that are performed in testing, screening determining donor eligibility and for all programs in the QAP.
+A. Document Control - manages all standard operating procedures (SOPs) and forms for all technical and quality processes.
+The Medical Director, eye bank's Executive Director, and the Quality Manager or designee that oversees the QAP must approve each procedure before is implemented.

+Procedures must be established and maintained for all steps that are performed in testing, screening determining donor eligibility and for all programs in the QAP.
 Each procedure should be identified with unique numbers for tracking purposes.
 Any change in a procedure must be performed according to the change control program.
 Eye bank can use an Excel spreadsheet to maintain the list of procedures and versions.
-Procedures can also be managed electronically using a qualified, controlled software. - B. Change Control manages all changes in procedures, processes and evaluates if a change in a process would require revalidation.
+Procedures can also be managed electronically using a qualified, controlled software.

+- B. Change Control manages all changes in procedures, processes and evaluates if a change in a process would require revalidation.
 All changes must be approved by the Medical Director, Eye Bank's Executive Director and QA Manager.
 Every change in a procedure or form must contain a version/revision number.
 Each version of the document must be filed and readily available.
 This program should be controlled solely by one person.
 Employees including upper management, should not have access to editable documents so that the current version is controlled.
 Available software for document control are commercially available and can greatly assist in change control. - C. Facilities describes the cleaning process of the laboratory and where this activity is documented. - D. Environmental Monitoring describes how the room temperature is monitored as well as how the area where the tissue is aseptically processed is monitored.
 Must Include the materials and supplies used for monitoring an area and frequency. - E. Recovery describes how to evaluate the recovery site and ensure there are no major issues that would preclude from procuring the ocular tissue.
 Procedure should describe how to assess and screen the donor's body for recovery, how to perform an aseptic hand scrub, and how to aseptically excise ocular tissue